Deep Generative Models / Summer 2026

 - Data generation by sampling from variational latent space

-- Diffusion Models: Learning data distribution from variational processes
+- Diffusion Models: Sampling data distribution via Langevin dynamics

 - Forward and reverse processes